-For 2022-2023 Housing
+For 2023-2024 Housing

-You may sign up any time between February 1 and February 28 by completing the Residential Application in the housing portal at housing.cornell.edu.
+How do I sign up for Housing for the 2023-2024 academic year?
+You may sign up any time between January 9 and February 28 by completing the 2023-2024 General Room Selection in the housing portal at housing.cornell.edu.
 Signing up for room selection does not commit you to a license or a room; it only gives you the option of participating in General Room Selection, or of signing a housing license if you’re accepted to live in a Program House, in the Language House, in a University Co-op, in a Greek house, or through your community’s Continued Occupancy process.

+Who should – and who may – sign up for Housing?
 Anyone who wants to have the option of living in on-campus housing next year may apply.
-Current first year students, admitted in Fall of 2021, as well as new transfer students, admitted in Spring of 2022, are required to submit the Residential Application.
+Current first year students, admitted in Fall of 2022, as well as new transfer students, admitted in Spring of 2023, are required to submit the General Room Selection application.

-You may sign up any time between 10:00am, February 1 and 11:59pm, February 28.
-Timeslots will not be randomly assigned in each class code until after 2pm on March 2, 2022, so there is no benefit to signing up earlier in the process rather than later.
+Does it matter when I sign up for Housing?
+You may sign up any time between 10:00am, January 9 and 11:59pm, February 28.
+Timeslots will not be randomly assigned in each class code until after 2pm on March 3, 2023, so there is no benefit to signing up earlier in the process rather than later.
 However, signing up earlier will help the housing office better understand this year’s demand for on-campus housing, and allow us to give more informed guidance to students as we head in to room selection.

+Is assigning of timeslots fair?
 Yes.
 All timeslots are randomly generated within class codes by a computerized system.
 Individuals and every block have the same chance of getting an early timeslot within their class code as they do a later timeslot.
 The earlier your timeslot, the better your chances of securing your top choice housing.

+What happens if my class code is listed incorrectly?
 When you sign up for housing, the housing portal will show your current class code (freshman, sophomore, junior, or senior) as assigned by the Registrar’s Office.
 If you are classified incorrectly in the housing portal, please contact the housing office immediately at firstname.lastname@example.org or (607) 255-5368.
 If you do not let us know that your class code is incorrect, you will have to keep the first timeslot you receive.

-Visit Upperlevel Undergraduate On Campus Housing.
+How can I find out more about my housing options?
+Visit Upper-level Undergraduate On Campus Housing.
 Navigate to the individual community webpages for full descriptions and photographs.
 We also encourage you to tour buildings to learn more about the different communities.

-General Room Selection (March 7-9) is the online process through which most current undergraduate students will select their rooms – and their roommates/blockmates (if applicable) – in a South Campus Residence Hall, a North Campus Residence Hall or Townhouse or a West Campus House for the next academic year, and then electronically sign their housing licenses.
+What is General Room Selection?
+Are there different room selection processes?
+General Room Selection (March 1-15) is the online process through which most current undergraduate students will select their rooms – and their roommates/blockmates (if applicable) – in a South Campus Residence Hall, a North Campus Residence Hall or Townhouse or a West Campus House for the next academic year, and then electronically sign their housing licenses.
 You may only participate in General Room Selection if you have received a Room Selection timeslot by applying for housing.